Social Comparison without Explicit Inference of Others' Reward Values: A Constructive Approach Using a Probabilistic Generative Model: Conclusion

 This study investigated whether social comparison in a monkey requires inferring its partner's subjective values or relies solely on observing objective rewards, based on the findings of Noritake et al.~\cite{Noritake2018-hm}.
 We developed three computational models with varying degrees of social information processing: an IPM that infers the partner's subjective values, an NCM that disregards partner information entirely, and an ECM that directly incorporates the partner's objective rewards.
 Using mMLDA, we evaluated these models based on their ability to classify subjective values across six experimental conditions.

-Our results under the current settings suggest that social comparison in monkeys does not necessarily require inferring their partner's subjective valuations.
+Our results under the current experimental and modeling settings suggest that social comparison in monkeys does not necessarily require inferring their partner's subjective valuations.
 The ECM, which directly incorporates partner-reward information without inferring subjective states, demonstrated the highest classification accuracy.
-This finding indicates that monkeys may primarily rely on external, objective reward information when engaging in social comparison, rather than attempting to model their partner's internal subjective experience of rewards.
+This finding indicates that monkeys may primarily rely on external, objective reward information when engaging in social comparison, rather than attempting to model their partner's internal subjective experience of rewards, although the generalization should be tested in other experimental and modeling settings.

 Future research correlating model components with local field potential recordings from monkeys' brains during the experiments could provide neurological validation of our computational findings, potentially illuminating the neural mechanisms underlying social comparison processes in primates.
 Additionally, the future study could extend this work by using non-invasive methodologies with human subjects, providing deeper insights into the nature of social comparison.